st7105/react-native-fast-video/README.md

 ## react-native-fast-video

 A better `<Video>` component for react-native.
-Forked from https://github.com/react-native-fast-video/react-native-fast-video to keep up to date.
+Forked from [react-native-video/react-native-video](https://github.com/react-native-video/react-native-video) and kept up to date.

 ## Table of Contents